schmupu/ioBroker.lupusec/README.md

 ### 2.0.0 (06.01.2023)

 - (Stübi) Redesign - changed everything from JavaScript to TypeScript
 - (Stübi) Using axios for http requests
 - (Stübi) the configuration changed.
 You have to edit the configuration

+### **WORK IN PROGRESS**

 ## Planed

 Following things are planed in the future:

 - support more sensors / devices
 - writing a [documentation](docs/en/info.md) for every sensor / device

 ## License